 I love the quote, misattributed to Mark Twain, that “everybody talks about the weather, but nobody does anything about it.”
 My husband, Frank, and I often say that when we grow so tired of each other that we risk running out of topics of conversation, we will always have two: the weather and real estate.
 The five months of Austin’s relentless heat provides a perennial subject for discussion between us.
 So I was delighted to be invited to offer advice to our new professor of Church History about how to stay cool in Austin.
 [Real estate will have to wait for another blog post.]

 Dr. Claire Colombo has served on the seminary's adjunct faculty since 2012.
 As a freelance educational consultant, she develops religion curriculum for Loyola Press of Chicago and is a regular contributor to their Find God magazines and newsletters.

-Lucy Strandlund is a Middler in the Master of Spiritual Formation program at Seminary of the Southwest.
-Lucy and her husband Daniel come to the seminary from the Diocese of Alabama.
+Brian Tarver is a senior in the Master of Divinity program at Seminary of the Southwest.
+Brian comes to the seminary from the Diocese of Texas.